xenocrat/chyrp-markdown/README.md

 public bool Parser::maximumNestingLevelThrow = false;
 ```

-Whether to throw if the maximum nesting level is exceeded.
+Whether to throw an exception if the maximum nesting level is exceeded.

 ### `keepListStartNumber`